cela123/Project_1_Shell/AA_files/README.md

     built_ins.c - Implements the functions exit, echo, cd, and jobs.

+    piping_and_redirection.h - Header file for piping_and_redirection.c

+    piping_and_redirection.c - Implements execution of piping.
+Checks for if one or two pipes are present in input, tokenizes the commands accordingly, then calls search_for_command() to find an execute the commands.

 How to compile executables with Makefile
     When the makefile is run with "make" the executable "shell" will be created.
 The executable will launch the program.

 Known bugs/unfinished project parts:
-    Piping is not implemented.
+    Piping only works with one pipe.
     There is a warning for implicit declaration of function ‘setenv’ that we could not resolve.

 Extra credit documentation:
-    Shell-ception - the shell can be executed within the running shell process
+    Shell-ception - the shell can be executed within the running shell process.
+    Piping (though with only one pipe) works with IO redirection.

 Note: Andrew joined the team after Alec and Aria had begun work, which is why Andrew's contributions
       are not noted until part 7.